-- (a) the Chief Executive will be authorised by the Chairman of the Remuneration Committee and a Non Executive Director. - (b) Executive Directors will be authorised by the Chairman of the Remuneration Committee and the Chief Executive. - (c) Divisional Managers will be authorised by the Director of Service Delivery and the Director of Human Resources and Organisational Development. - (d) any other staff on Executive pay will be Authorised by the Human Resources and Organisational Development and the Director of Finance and Logistics.
+- (a) the Chief Executive will be authorised by the Chairman of the Remuneration Committee and a Non Executive Director. - (b) Executive Directors will be authorised by the Chairman of the Remuneration Committee and the Chief Executive. - (c) Divisional ManagersRegional Directors will be authorised by the Director of Service DeliveryChief Operating Officer and the Director of Workforce Human Resources and Organisational Development. - (d) any other staff on Executive pay will be Authorised by the Director of Workforce Human Resources and Organisational Development and the Director of Finance and Logistics.

-Owner: Document: Doc & page: Review arrangements: Rolling 3 year or on introduction of new systems Head of Finance Standing Financial Instruction Page 31 of 71 Version: 2022-01 v1 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board
+Owner: Document: Page: Review arrangements: Head of Finance Standing Financial Instructions Page 37 of 85 Reviewed annually or on introduction of new systems Version: Latest Intranet Posting: Implementation: Approved by: 2023-06 April 2022 Immediate Audit and Risk Committee and Board

-Equality & Diversity Impact Assessment: no adverse outcome has been identified
+Equality and Diversity Impact Assessment: no adverse outcome has been identified.